It is strongly recommended that you wear a mouth guard if you participate in any of the following activities:

 Custom-fitted mouth guards

 Custom-fitted mouth guards are the best option for you if you want a perfectly fitted mouth guard.
 If you’re interested in this mouth guard, you can talk to your dentist about your options.
 Generally, when you create the appliance, the dentist will first make impressions of your smile.
-Then, he will send the impressions to a dental lab where the guard will be created.
+Then, they will send the impressions to a dental lab where the guard will be created.
 When the guard is ready, it will be sent back to the office and given to you.

 Now that you know about the three most commonly used mouth guards, call our office today and talk to your dentist about the best mouth guard for your smile.
 We are more than happy to help you!